dstackai/dstack.github.io/docs/index.md

     dstack-runner.exe start
     ```

-!!! warning "Runner requires Docker"
+!!! warning "Docker is required"
     `dstack-runner` requires that either the standard Docker or the NVIDIA's Docker is installed and running on the
     machine.

-## CLI
+## Step 3: Install CLI

 The `dstack` CLI can be used to run workflows (defined with the project files), check status of the runners,
     and manage jobs.